|Birth: ||Dec. 31, 1838|

 Capture Site Plymouth, NC

-Isaac was the son of Francis Hillkirk (born 1817) and Nancy (born 1820).
+Isaac was the son of Francis Hillkirk (born 1817 in Holland) and Nancy Cozad (born 1820 in Sharon, PA).
 According to the 1850 census record Isaac had three brothers, William P., George and James, and one sister Mary.
 They were all born in the Mercer County area of Pennsylvania.

 Isaac Hillkirk married Minerva Buchanan on June 23, 1863 in West Middlesex, Mercer County, PA.
 They had nine children (five girls and four boys) all born and raised in the Mercer County area of Pennsylvania.